Agoric/documentation/main/guides/getting-started/explainer-deploying-a-smart-contact.md

   },
 ```

-In the json snippet above note that the `start` command is running `yarn docker:make clean start-contract print-key`.
+In the json snippet above note that the `start` command is running `yarn docker:make clean start-contract`.

 ::: tip Video Walkthrough